 We feature nine offices located throughout Virginia, including our headquarters in Richmond and additional offices in Harrisburg, Fredericksburg, Charlottesville, and other cities in the great state of Virginia.
 We can provide a free and confidential consultation today.

 Do you need a Virginia Personal Injury lawyer?
 What Are Your Legal Options?

-  A personal injury lawsuit can be pursued if you have been harmed by another’s

-  careless, reckless or intentional acts.
-For example, a personal injury claim may

-  arise after an accident caused by a distracted driver or an injury caused by a

-  negligent medical professional.
-In some cases, a claim may be made based on

-  injuries that were caused by a defectively designed, manufactured or marketed
+An injury lawsuit can be pursued if you have been harmed by another’s careless, reckless or intentional acts.
+For example, an injury claim may arise after an accident caused by a distracted driver or an injury caused by a negligent medical professional.
+In some cases, a claim may be made based on injuries that were caused by a defectively designed, manufactured or marketed product.

-  product.

-  Your ability to recover compensation will depend on a variety of factors,
+Your ability to recover compensation will depend on a variety of factors, including:

-  including: